Italian irredentism

 The Monument to Dante in Trento.
-Trento and Trieste, whose annexation was the main goal of the Italian irredentists, were annexed by Italy at the end of WW1.
+Trento and Trieste, the main goals of Italian irredentists, were annexed by Italy at the end of WW1.

-Map of the territories claimed by the proponents of a "greater Italy".
+Map of the territories claimed by the proponents of a Greater Italy.
 Some Italian factions used irredentist arguments to promote the annexation of many other territories beyond Trento and Trieste.

 Italian irredentism (irredentismo italiano /it/) was a political movement during the late 19th and early 20th centuries in the Kingdom of Italy.
-It originated to promote the annexation of majority Italian-speaking territories which were still retained by the Austrian Empire after three wars of independence (1848-1849, 1859 and 1866); specifically, Trento and Trieste were designated as the main "irredent lands".
+It originated to promote the annexation of majority Italian-speaking territories which were still retained by the Austrian Empire after three wars of independence (1848–1849, 1859 and 1866); specifically, Trento and Trieste were designated as the main "irredent lands".
 Both provinces were ultimately annexed as a result of World War I, considered in Italian discourse to be the "fourth war of independence": the conclusion of the conflict on November 4, 1918, is still commemorated in Italy as National Unity Day.
 Thereafter, Italian irredentism waned in importance; however, Italian nationalists and fascists would use irredentist arguments to justify the Italianization of other territories Italy annexed in World War I (such as South Tyrol and the Slavic parts of Istria) and claim many other lands beyond Trento and Trieste.
 Those latter policies and claims have been abandoned by the Italian Republic.